rfx

 Simulation,Result,auto_configure, ports, NTFF, and design helpers - Materials & Geometry — library materials, Debye/Lorentz, CSG shapes, PCB stackup

-- Sources & Ports — point sources, lumped/wire ports, waveguide ports, experimental Floquet/coaxial surfaces
+- Sources & Ports — point sources, lumped/wire ports, microstrip-line ports, waveguide ports, and bounded coaxial-line reflection

 - Probes & S-Parameters — DFT probes, S-matrix helpers, Harminv, de-embedding, exports